tromshusky/bigscreen-launcher/SPECIFICATIONS.md

 - Launch using `flatpak run <app-id>`
 - Proper handling of application lifecycle
 - Return focus to launcher after app closes (if applicable)
+- Capture Super key (keyboard) or Home (controller) to bring launcher to the foreground within launched applications

 ### Technical Requirements